How To Store Cigars | Tips for Proper Storage

 A humidor is NOT essential to cigar storage.
 In fact, there are many inexpensive and effective methods for maintaining and aging your cigars.
 Three of the most popular are “Tupperdors”, “Igloodors”, and “Fridgadors.”

 A “Fridgeador” is the ultimate in alternative cigar storage.
-Basically you utilized an unplugged refrigerator or freezer to store large quantities of cigars.
+Basically, you utilize an unplugged refrigerator or freezer to store large quantities of cigars.
 A standup freezer is ideal with its well-spaced, ample shelves as it allows for easy organization of your cigar collection.

 There are only two minor drawbacks to using these for long-term cigar storage: